riscv-boom/riscv-boom/docs/sections/intro-overview/riscv-isa.rst

 * **No implicit register specifiers**

-    * Even JAL requires specifying an explicit .
+    * Even JAL requires specifying an explicit register.
 This simplifies rename logic, which prevents either the need to know the instruction first before accessing the rename tables, or it prevents adding more ports to remove the instruction decode off the critical path.